ASSESSMENTS

 • Safety and adverse effects

-Eligible applicants for the Practice Ready Ontario will be able to write the TDM Examination in an exceptionally scheduled session in September 2023.
+Eligible applicants for the PRO will be able to write the TDM Examination on September 25, 2024.
 Details will be shared with selected applicants through Touchstone Institute.
 For more information, read the TDM Candidate Information Guide.

-All applicants who progress to Phase 2 of the application will participate in an interview.
+All applicants who progress to Phase 2 of the PRO application process will be scheduled for an interview.

 Phase 3: Clinical Field Assessment